straker/livingcss/README.md

 livingcss('input.css', 'styleguide', options);
 ```

-* source - A single file, list of files, or glob file paths to be parsed to generate the style guide.
+* source - A file path, glob, or mixed array of both, matching files to be parsed to generate the style guide.
 Any file type can be used so long as it allows `/** */` type comments.
 * dest - Directory to output the style guide HTML.
 Defaults to the current directory.
 * options - optional list of [options](#options).